Carlos Mané: Rio Ave

 On 20 July 2019, Mané ended his 16-year association with Sporting by signing a three-year deal with Rio Ave F.C. of the same league, being presented at half-time in a pre-season friendly.
 He made his debut on 3 August in a 6–1 home rout of U.D.
 Oliveirense in the first round of the Taça da Liga, as a 46th-minute substitute for Gabrielzinho.
 On 21 November, also at the Estádio dos Arcos, he scored his first goal for the club, the only one against Vitória de Setúbal.

 In his second season in Vila do Conde, Mané was his team's top scorer with six goals, including a late winner to avoid instant relegation on the last day at the expense of C.D.
 Nacional.
 Nonetheless, they went down following a playoff defeat by F.C.
 Arouca.

 Kayserispor

 On 13 August 2021, Mané joined Turkish club Kayserispor for an undisclosed transfer fee.

 International career

+Portugal

 Having already represented the Portugal national team at every level from under-15 onwards, Mané was part of the under-19 side that reached the semi-finals of the 2013 UEFA European Championship.
 During the tournament in Lithuania, he scored in a 4–2 victory over the hosts in the group stage.

 Mané was also chosen in Rui Jorge's under-23 squad for the 2016 Olympics in Brazil, making two starts and a substitute appearance for the quarter-finalists.

+Guinea-Bissau

+On 6 September 2023, Mané was called up to the Guinea-Bissau national team for a set of 2023 Africa Cup of Nations qualification matches.
+He made his debut five days later, in a 2–1 win over Sierra Leone where he provided the assist to fellow debutant Nito Gomes' equaliser.